gitpython-developers/GitPython/fuzzing/README.md

   update of any size, please consider suggesting it!

-For everything else, such as expanding test coverage, optimizing test performance, or enhancing error detection capabilities, jump in to the "Getting Started" section below.
+For everything else, such as expanding test coverage, optimizing test performance, or enhancing error detection capabilities, jump into the "Getting Started" section below.

 ## Getting Started with Fuzzing GitPython